Takeaway information

 View PDF

-This EES describes the project and its environmental, cultural, social and economic consequences.
-The EES has been prepared in accordance with assessment guidelines issued by the Department of Planning and Community Development under the guidance of a technical reference group (TRG) comprising local, state and federal governments.
-The project will involve mining mineral sand ore from an open pit, processing it into heavy mineral concentrate (HMC) and transportation of the concentrate to port for export.
+The Environment Effects Statement (EES) describes the project and its environmental, cultural, social and economic consequences.
+The EES has been prepared in accordance with assessment guidelines issued by the Department of Planning and Community Development under the guidance of a technical reference group comprising local, state and federal governments.
+The project will mine mineral sand ore from an open pit, process it into Heavy Mineral Concentrate (HMC) for transport to port and export.

 View PDF